 This technique is very simple to master and looks stunning.
 Learn how to fold the paper to make sections and then choose a contrasting thread to attach the sections to the upcycled leather.
 In this workshop the paper sections are sewn directly into the leather.
 On the spine you will see the thread in a series of parallel lines, one for each section.

 Learn to fold the paper to make paper sections.
 Then sew each of the three sections so it’s an individual notebook.
 Each of the notebooks slides into the leather cover and is held in place with elastic cord, the elastic makes a feature on the spine.
 The notebooks can be removed and replaced with new ones when they’re full, and you’ll make extras to take away with you as refills.

-You’ll find several five star reviews from happy students at craftcourses.com
+You’ll find over 40 five star reviews from happy students at craftcourses.com

 What should I bring?

 Bobbin Sewing School in Stockbridge, Hampshire.

 Sat 17 November, Stockbridge, The Bobbin Sewing School (5 places)

 Sat 24 November, Fareham, The Jolly Stitcher (full)